Sign In / Sign Out

 Who can I bring with me on move in day?

 Aligned with current health guidance in effect at move-in time, residents checking in will be allowed a limited number of helpers to assist during the move in process.
 Visitors to any ASU location are expected to adhere to established posted campus guidelines.
-These include, at present, observing social distancing measures, wearing face coverings and practicing both hand hygiene and cough/sneeze etiquette.
+These include, at present, observing social distancing measures and practicing both hand hygiene and cough/sneeze etiquette.

 What do I need to do before move-in day?